pa-perz/pa-perz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishing Fullstack Web Developer course.
+- 🔭 I’m currently working at BitBox Tenerife.
-- 🌱 I’m currently learning how to use *vim.
+- 🌱 I’m currently following The Odin Project course: https://www.theodinproject.com/.
-- 👯 I’m looking to collaborate on interesting projects.
-- 🤔 I’m looking for help with finding resources on learning new stuff.
 - 💬 Ask me about whatever you might want to know about me.
 - 📫 How to reach me: https://www.linkedin.com/in/pa-perz/
 - 😄 Pronouns: he / him.